Property expert, TV presenter and journalist Martin Roberts tells Sarah Ford from Somerset Life how he’s happy to fly the flag for Somerset tourism.

 He grew up in Warrington in Cheshire but, since holidaying here as a child, the West of England always had a special place in his heart.

-He is a great ambassador for the area and I have come to meet Martin to talk about his new role with the Somerset Tourism Association.
-But before that I wanted to question him on how his media career began.
+Martin is a great ambassador for the area and Visit Somerset met Martin to talk about his new role with the Somerset Tourism Association.
+But before that we wanted to question him on how his media career began.